-Psychopathology (PS 405) is designed to provide the student with a basic understanding of abnormal human behaviour.
+Psychopathology (PS 405) provides the student with a basic understanding of abnormal human behaviour.
 Models of abnormal behaviour, methods of classification of mental disorders, and approaches to treatment of these disorders are discussed.
 Pre-requisites: General Psychology.
 Pre-requisites for Counselling students: Child Psychology and Adolescent Psychology.

 Marriage and Family Counselling (PSPM 409) is designed to give the student an overview of the issues involved in marital and family counselling.
-Various models are examined and time is designated to utilize and understand processes and interventions used in therapeutic practice.
-Prerequisite: Introduction to Counselling, or be a mature student.
+Various models are examined, and time is designated to utilize and understand processes and interventions used in therapeutic practice.
+Prerequisite: Introduction to Counselling or be a mature student.

 Crisis Counselling (PSPM 411) seeks to provide both theoretical and practical approaches to crisis intervention and counselling.
-Pre-requisite: Introduction to Counselling, or be a mature student.
-3 credit hours within the scope of societal life.
-The major project for the course is a sociological research project on a topic chosen by the students and approved by the instructor.
+Pre-requisite: Introduction to Counselling or be a mature student.